 Many families receive water filters, as the lack of clean water is a huge problem in Guatemala.
 These filters are comprised of 2 buckets and a cylindrical filter that passes the dirty water from the top bucket and releasing crystal clear water into the bottom bucket.
 These filters unlike many, can last for 10 years with regular cleaning.
 A water filter costs $75.

 To top off the ecological style of Constru Casa homes, the families can receive a fruit bearing plant.
-The most common plan is a lime tree.
+The most common plant is a lime tree.
 One of the main condiments for food in Guatemala is Lime and having their own lime tree is very convenient.
 The green tree also gives a vibrant color outside their new home to start their new life and to often be the first component to their garden.